FDLE’s Blood Alcohol Testing Program

 A blood “analyst” is “a person who has been issued a permit by the [FDLE] to conduct blood alcohol analyses.”
 Fla.
 Admin.
 Code R. 11D-8.002(10).

 A blood analyst is not the same as a medical professional who collects blood.
-Compare § 316.1933(2)(a) (listing the medical professionals who are authorized to collect blood under the implied consent laws), with rule 11D-8.002, and rule 11D-8.013(2) (defining the qualifications for a blood analyst to receive a permit from FDLE).
-Section 327.352(l)(b)3. lists the responsibilities of the FDLE under the Alcohol Testing Program.
+Instead, § 316.1933(2)(a) lists the medical professionals who are authorized to collect blood under the implied consent laws.
+On the other hand, Rule 11D-8.002 and rule 11D-8.013(2) define the qualifications for a blood analyst to receive a permit from FDLE.
+Additionally, Section 327.352(l)(b)3. lists the responsibilities of the FDLE under the Alcohol Testing Program.
 None pertains to blood collection.

-Sections 316.1932(l)(f)l. and 322.63(3)(a) require that the tests used to determine the amount of alcohol in the defendant's blood or breath be administered substantially in accordance with the rules implemented by the FDLE.
+Sections 316.1932(1)(f)1. and 322.63(3)(a) require that the tests used to determine the amount of alcohol in the defendant’s blood or breath be administered substantially in accordance with the rules implemented by the FDLE.

 Section 327.352(1)(d) states that a person arrested for operating a vessel under the influence can request a blood or breath test.
 These statutes do not authorize the FDLE to regulate blood collection.